staining metal doors

 rags

-Remove the hardware from the door and tape of the door and tape of the windows (I found using a scraper versus taping worked well as the tape pulled off the stain when I removed them… grrr).
-Tape the rubber gasket on the bottom so you don’t get stain on it as well.
+Remove the hardware from the door and tape of the door and tape of the windows and rubber gasket on the bottom so you don’t get stain on it as well.

 Clean off the door and remove any dirt.
 Make sure the door is dry when you stain.

 Take the almond paint and paint a layer on the door.
 Do the side edges you will see as well.
 Allow the paint to dry.
 My can said it would take only 3 hours to dry.
 The stain will pull off if it is not completely dry, so wait a day before going to the next coat.
 I was told to use almond color at the paint store.
-It sorta looks like wood if you were to cut into it.
-It also gives a good base instead of white on the door.
+The almond color gives a great base color when under the wood stain color instead of the white/gray of the door.

 make a farmhouse medicine cabinet